Mowgli: Legend of the Jungle: Release

 The film, originally titled Jungle Book: Origins, was initially set for an October 2016 release by Warner Bros.
+Pictures.
 Warner Bros. later shifted the date to October 2017, allowing more time for further work on the visual effects.
 In April 2016, just before the wide release of Disney's The Jungle Book, the film's release date was moved to 19 October 2018.
 The working title of the film was Mowgli: Tales from the Jungle Book, which was later changed to Mowgli.
 Serkis stated that the film is "darker" and more "serious" in tone than previous Jungle Book adaptations, thus closer to that of Kipling's original works.
 The first trailer and a behind-the-scenes featurette premiered on 21 May 2018.

 By July 2018, Netflix purchased the worldwide distribution rights of the film from Warner Bros., who originally set the film for a 2019 release date, including a theatrical 3D release.
 At the time of the announcement, Deadline Hollywood described the film as "over-baked and over-budget" and said it allowed Warner Bros. to avoid "Pan-like box office bomb headlines" and saved them millions of dollars for not needing to promote the film.
 Speaking of the move, Serkis commented:

 "I'm really excited about Netflix for Mowgli.
 Now, we avoid comparisons to the other movie and it's a relief not to have the pressure.
 I've seen the 3D version, and it's exceptional, a different view from the 2D version, really lush and with great depth, and there will be some kind of theatrical component for that.
 What excites me most is the forward thinking at Netflix in how to present this, and the message of the movie.
 They understand this is a darker telling that doesn't fit it into a four quadrant slot.
 It's really not meant for young kids, though I think it's possible that 10 or above can watch it.
 It was always meant to be PG-13, and this allows us to go deeper, with darker themes, to be scary and frightening in moments.
 The violence between animals is not gratuitous, but it's definitely there.
 This way of going allows us to get the film out without compromise".

 The title was changed to Mowgli: Legend of the Jungle, and the film had limited theatrical release on 29 November 2018, followed by its subsequent streaming release on 7 December.
 The film had its world premiere in Mumbai on 25 November of the same year, the first time a Hollywood film premiered in India.